cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

   * `type`: returns the type of the object (e.g., `@memory-cell`)
   * `id`: returns the id of the object if it exists (e.g., `1` for `@lead`)
   * Accessing other properties isn't supported.
-* The `wait` instruction isn't supported, specifically, it doesn't pause the execution of the program.
+* The `wait` instruction isn't supported; specifically, it doesn't pause the execution of the program.
 * All other instructions that do not set an output variable are silently ignored.
 For example, the `ucontrol move` instruction executes, but does nothing (there's no unit to send the command to in the emulated world).
 * Instructions which do set an output variable, such as `ulocate`, are not supported and, unless specifically configured, stop the execution of the program.
 Since the Mindustry World isn't simulated, it is not possible to set the values of output variables to some sensible value.